igoritos22/igoritos22/README.md

 - 👋 Hi, I’m @igoritos22
 - 👀 I’m interested in DevOps tecniches, methodologies and another tips and tricks
-- 🌱 I’m currently learning about IaC with Terraform and Ansible.
+- 🌱 I’m currently learning about IaC with Terraform and K8S.
 Could You help me with this?

 <!---